[Snippet 4] elaborated...

 What’s more, I had grown up with a war that I knew very little about, let alone the intricate details about how wars are fought, by whom or for what reason.
 So, as I walked out of the station, still debating the pros and cons of the sacrifices we have made in the name of fighting terrorism, I was confronted with the humbling realisation that most of my opinions and biases about human dignity, civility and morality had not encountered the realities of war and the toxic world of deadly combat.

-Outside the station, Sachindra introduced me to Rev. Lasantha who was animatedly talking to the others.
+Outside the station, Sachindra was talking to a Catholic priest who seemed also to have arrived on the same train.
+As I rejoined the group, he introduced me to Rev. Lasantha who was animatedly talking to the others.
 Perhaps he may not have expected to find any familiar faces among the crowd that was trickling out of the station.
 The priest’s white robes contrasted with the arid rural landscape that surrounded the station while his glaring and honest smile stood out in the crowd.
 We all introduced ourselves – first by our names and then by which part of Sri Lanka we were from.

-Despite being a tiny island, Sri Lankans have a strong association of which part of the country we were born in and raised.
+Despite being a tiny island, Sri Lankans have a strong association with the region we were born in and raised.
 My grandmother could often say where a person was from merely by their surname, and I felt she could do this with reasonable accuracy.
-A few decades ago, a persons name would have given some indication of their ancestral village or town as well as which clan and caste they belonged to – factors that may ultimately define their role in society, their occupations, rights, obligations, limits to their freedom and power.
-It is difficult not to appreciate that we have progressed a fair distance as a society on our journey in pursuit of liberty and equity since then.
+A few decades ago, a persons name would have given some indication of their ancestral village or town as well as which clan and caste they belonged to – factors that may ultimately defined their role in society, their occupations, rights, obligations, limits to their freedom and power.
+It is difficult not to assume that we have progressed a fair distance as a society since then.
 Within a span of two generations, most of us have all but forgotten that the caste system even existed, and in principle, we could all aspire to have the same opportunities and same rights irrespective of what our surnames were on account of (almost) universal access to education.

 Outside the main cities, the different ethnic groups cluster together more closely.
-Even though we all essentially look indistinguishable from our physical features, our names reveal our ethnicity and it is hard not to imagine that the policemen at the railway station would have paid more attention to Mauran and Gopi because they were Tamil.
+Even though we all essentially look indistinguishable from our physical features, our names reveal our ethnicity.
+If the policemen at the railway station paid more attention to Mauran and Gopi because they were Tamil, they would have had needed more hours in the day than they had - because a majority of passengers who alighted would have been Tamils.
+But that would not have been the case in a street in Colombo - where some of my Tamil friends would often be made to linger on for much longer, at checkpoints during the war years.
 It seems our names do more than merely identify us - they determine the level of freedom we can enjoy and the ideas and thoughts we are allowed or prohibited to express.
 Not only that; but they often even insinuate our loyalties and prejudices, beliefs and biases to a society that has been made paranoid by its exposure to the mindlessness of ethnic war and increasingly stands in judgement of individuals for what race and religion they belong to.